 What the lead trustee does

-Lead trustee means the person named on the registration who can claim and manage the record.
-Even if an agent prepares the steps, the lead trustee must complete the registration and security checks.
+Lead trustee means the person named on the TRS registration who can claim and manage the trust record online.
+Even if an agent prepares the submissions, the lead trustee must complete the initial registration and security verification.

-- Practical tip: keep one consistent route for updates to reduce back-and-forth.
+- Practical tip: keep one consistent route for all updates — this reduces back-and-forth with HMRC and keeps your records tidy.

-- HMRC may refuse to discuss details with others to protect sensitive data.
+- HMRC will generally refuse to discuss trust details with anyone other than the lead trustee or a formally authorised agent, to protect sensitive data.

 | Role | Who acts | Typical action |